AMANPATEL-1234/Automatic_Data_Analyzer_App/README.md

 # 📊 Automatic Data Analyzer

 Automatic Data Analyzer is a **Streamlit web application** that performs **complete, end-to-end data analysis in a single frame**.
-Just upload your CSV file, and the app automatically generates **data previews, summary statistics, visualizations, missing value analysis, and correlation heatmaps** — all on one interactive page.
+Just upload your CSV file, and the app automatically generates **data previews, summary statistics, visualizations, missing value analysis, and correlation heatmaps** ,all on one interactive page.
 This makes data exploration **fast, simple, and user-friendly** without writing a single line of code.

 ---